-There are many variable conditions that may influence the long-term result from rhinoplasty or septal surgery.
-Secondary surgery may be necessary to obtain optimal results.
+There are many variable conditions that may influence the long-term result from rhinoplasty or septal surgery following cleft lip and/or palate reconstruction.
+Secondary surgery or staged procedures may be necessary to obtain optimal results.
 Should complications occur, additional surgery or other treatments may be necessary.
-Even though risks and complications occur infrequently, the risks cited are particularly associated with nasal surgery.
+Even though risks and complications occur infrequently, the risks cited are particularly associated with nasal surgery in cleft lip and/or palate patients.
 Other complications and risks can occur but are even more uncommon.
 The practice of medicine and surgery is not an exact science.
 Although good results are expected, there is no guarantee or warranty expressed or implied, on the results that may be obtained.
 In some situations, it may not be possible to achieve optimal results with a single surgical procedure.